pgcudahy/cookiecutter-r-analysis-template/README.md

  + Raw input data is put in the `dataraw` directory and should not be modified
  + Data is analyzed by Jupyter notebooks in the `notebooks` directory
- + `R` source code (convenience functions) used in the data analysis is put in the `r` folder
+ + Custom `R` source code used in the data analysis is put in the `r` folder
- + Transformed datasets which can be reproducibly created by the notebooks are in the `data` directory
+ + Transformed datasets are saved in the `data` directory.
+Must be able to be reproduced from the raw data and notebooks.
  + Output for publication or dissemination is put in the `artifacts` folder

 License